+- Product Name: Mouse anti Hepatitis C virus E1

-Clone number: 1851
+- Clone number: 1879

-Isotype: Mouse IgG1
+- Isotype: Mouse IgG1

-- Product code: MAB12203-100
+- Product code: MAB12204-100

 - Batch Number:

 - Amount: 0.1mg

 - Concentration: 1 mg/ml

 - Buffer: Phosphate Buffered Saline pH7.2

 - Preservative: 0.09% Sodium Azide (NaN3)

 - Purification: The antibody was purified by affinity chromatography on protein A

-Specificity:This antibody reacts with amino acids 29-39 of Hepatitis C virus (HCV) core protein.
-The antibody recognises HCV genotypes 1a, 1b and 2a.
+- Specificity: This antibody is specific for envelope glycoprotein E1 of Hepatitis C virus (HCV).
+The antibody recognises HCV genotypes 1a and 1b.

-Applications: ELISA, IFA, WB
+- Applications: ELISA, IFA, WB

-Antigen background: Hepatitis C virus (HCV) is an enveloped, positive-sense, single stranded RNA virus that is a member of the hepacivirus genus of the family Flaviviridae.
+- Antigen background: Hepatitis C virus (HCV) is an enveloped, positive-sense, single stranded RNA virus that is a member of the hepacivirus genus of the family Flaviviridae.
 HCV was first recognised in 1970 and described as non-A, non-B hepatitis, until 1989 when the pathogen was identified as hepatitis C. Currently, eleven genotypes of HAV are recognised, designated 1-11.
 Genotypes 1-6 are the major genotypes, which are further classified into subtypes a,b and c.
 Genotype 1 is the most prevalent globally, followed by 3, 2 and 4.